varabyte/kobweb/README.md

 like to run before any page gets run (like logic for updating saved settings into local storage).

 In this case, you can create your own root composable and annotate it with `@App`.
-If present, Kobweb will use that instead.
+If present, Kobweb will use that instead of its own default.
 You should, of course, delegate to `KobwebApp` (or `SilkApp` if using Silk), as the initialization logic from those methods should still be run.

 Here's an example application composable override that I use in my own project: